Bosworth Battlefield Heritage Centre

 You can book on to our sessions from only £2.50 per pupil and bring your family to the site for FREE for a pre-visit.

-Why are Bosworth Battlefield Heritage Centre great for School Trips and Educational Visits?
+Why book Bosworth Battlefield Heritage Centre for School Trips and Educational Visits?

 ‘I took my class to visit the site today.
 We booked three separate activities throughout the day: History detectives, Bosworth soldier and the guided tour through the exhibition.
 I would highly recommend the soldier and the exhibition tour to any school looking to visit and anybody with a keen interest of the battle of Bosworth and the Tudor times that followed after.
 Eddie was a fantastic tour guide and kept my class so engaged and enthused throughout the entire session.
 The amount of hands-on activities was fantastic and his knowledge and expertise was brilliant.
 The Bosworth soldier was equally as great and my class absolutely loved seeing all of the weapons and learning about how they would have been used.
 We had the Boar cabin booked for our lunch which was a great place to keep my class, especially as it was raining all day!
 All staff are incredibly friendly and helpful throughout the day which made the visit fantastic.
 Highly recommend!’
 Teacher, 12th March 2018